Bachelor of Education (Honours)

 - enhance their career pathways

-- develop a basis for gaining entry into a PhD program.
+- develop a basis for gaining entry into an education PhD program.

-The best education students will be admitted to the Honours program.
+The highest performing education students will be accepted to the Honours program.
 Upon successful completion, they will have an excellent chance of being admitted to a PhD program through the School of Education.
 Some Honours graduates may also be able to obtain scholarships for their PhD studies.

 The Honours degree includes units in educational research skills and research methodology that assists students to conduct a significant research project on a topic of their interest.
 Generally this research project will be presented in the form of a written thesis.
 A supervisor (an experienced academic) will closely guide and support Honours students in undertaking their research project (thesis) from concept through to completion.
 In all respects, Honours students in the School of Education will be regarded as budding researchers where they will contribute significantly to the research culture in the School.